Getting Started 🚀

 curl -sfSL https://install.nexigon.dev/install-agent.sh | TOKEN="..." sh

-needs to be set to the deployment token of the project you want to connect the device to.
-The URL of the Nexigon instance can be changed by setting the HUB_URL
+Here, TOKEN needs to be set to the deployment token of the project you want to connect the device to.
+You can also copy this command from the Nexigon device onboarding page.
+The URL of the Nexigon instance can be changed by setting the HUB_URL environment variable.
+By default, https://eu.nexigon.cloud is used.

-and further install a Systemd service.
+The installation script will install Nexigon Agent to /usr/bin and further install a Systemd service.
 For production, we recommend using Yocto, Rugix, or a similar build system for embedded Linux.

-For most use cases, the self-signed certificates generated by Nexigon Agent should be fine and there is no need for a dedicated CA.
+For most use cases, the self-signed certificates generated by Nexigon Agent should be fine and there is no need for a dedicated CA. Nexigon takes care of checking the certificates via their fingerprint.

-Establishing a Remote Connectionβ
+Establishing a Remote Connection

 Alternatively, you can use the Nexigon CLI to establish a remote connection and forward arbitrary ports of the device to your local machine.
 On macOS and Linux, you can download Nexigon CLI with the following command: